novice-rb/PRMasterServer/GSAIRCDTMM/README.md

 I used delphi 7SE and no fancy components to make it.

-To run u need project4.dll, which is in this repository too
+To run u need project4.dll (LALCIRCENCDEC).

 Contrubitors